Trade Gold Trading

 Experienced traders always use stops as they are an important part of the discipline required to succeed because they can prevent a small loss from becoming a large one.
 What's more, by diligently setting these stop loss orders whenever you enter a position, you end up making this important decision at the point in time when you are most objective about what is really happening with the Gold market, this is because the most objective technical analysis is done before opening a transaction.
 After entering the market an investor will tend to analyze the market differently because they have a bias towards one side, the direction of their analysis.

-Unexpected news can come out of the blue and dramatically affect the Gold price; this is why it's so important to have a stop loss.
+Unexpected news can come out of the blue and dramatically affect the Gold price: this is why it's so important to have a stop loss.
 Its best to cut losses early when a position is going against you, it is best to cut your losses immediately rather than waiting for it to become a big one.
 Again, if you set your stops when you are entering a trade, then that is when you are most objective.

 A key question is exactly where to place this order.
 In other words, how far should you place this below your purchase price?
 Many traders will tell you to set a predetermined - maximum acceptable loss, an amount based on your account balance rather than use technical indicators of the Gold pair in question.